Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 (A) The SLA is a document of understanding provided by the Ohio department of job and family services (ODJFS) office of information services (OIS).
 ODJFS requires county agencies to enter into an SLA to delineate responsibilities for day-to-day information technology (IT) operations between the county agency and OIS to provide quality service to end users and to maintain the health and integrity of the ODJFS network.

-(B) The SLA specifies what county agencies can expect from OIS concerning equipment supply, equipment standards, equipment servicing, delivery and availability, system response, information security, problem handling, and network management.
-As a condition of providing services, ODJFS requires county agencies elect a service level and enter into an SLA.
+(B) The SLA specifies what a county agency can expect from OIS concerning equipment supply, equipment standards, equipment servicing, delivery and availability, system response, information security, problem handling, and network management.
+As a condition of providing services, ODJFS requires the county agency elect a service level and enter into an SLA.
 All ODJFS commitments are subject to the availability of state and federal funds.

 (C) In addition to the delineation of responsibilities between the county agency and OIS, the SLA, through the technology and service support policy (TSSP), as detailed in rule 5101:9-9-17 of the Administrative Code, includes the delineation of financial responsibility.